meliao/osdc_support/publicdata.rst

 EXAMPLE:  Using the Query Tool
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The query tool allows a user to search a dataset for the parameters they wish, returning a list of ARKs that match the data they are looking for.
-In the example below we will use the query tool to generate a list of ARKs relevant to the :ref:`NEXRAD analysis example<nexrad-example>`.
+The query tool allows a user to search a dataset for the parameters they wish, returning a list of Digital Ids that match the data they are looking for.
+In the example below we will use the query tool to generate a list of Digital IDs relevant to the :ref:`NEXRAD analysis example<nexrad-example>`.

 [COMING SOON]